Ktipiti Greek Pepper and Feta Dip

 Steps

-• 1) As stated above, the pepper needs to be grilled or otherwise cooked and peeled, so… first, I wash and remove seeds and inner strands from the vegetable.
+• 1) As mentioned above, the pepper needs to be grilled or otherwise cooked and peeled.
+So, first I wash and remove the seeds and internal filaments of the vegetable.

-2) I bake or grill until the thin skin turns black, then place the peppers in a plastic bag, letting them cool for a few minutes.
+2) I cook in the oven or on the grill until the thin skin turns black, then I put the peppers in a plastic bag, leaving it to cool for a few minutes.

-3) This way, it will be very easy to remove the blackened skin and obtain soft and well-cooked pepper slices that I put in the bowl or immersion blender container.
+3) It will then be very easy to remove the blackened skin and obtain tender and well-cooked pepper strips, which I then place in the beaker or the container of the immersion blender.

-4) Now I add the other ingredients: feta in chunks and yogurt.
+4) Now I add the other ingredients, namely the feta in chunks and the yogurt.

-5) I turn on the blender and also pour in the extra virgin olive oil, creating a smooth and creamy sauce.
+5) I turn on the blender and also pour in the extra virgin olive oil, creating a homogeneous and creamy sauce.

-6) Then I add the aromatic herbs, garlic, and adjust salt and pepper… In fact, for salt, it’s better to taste first because feta is quite flavorful and salty, so proceed carefully to avoid having the KTIPITI Greek dip inedible!
+6) Then I add the aromatic herbs, garlic, and adjust with salt and pepper… In fact, it’s better to taste before adding salt because feta is quite tasty and salty, so we proceed carefully not to end up with inedible KTIPITI Greek dip!

-7) Here’s the finished Greek pepper and feta dip, now I put it in a sealed container and leave it in the fridge until it’s time to set up the savory appetizer buffet.
+7) Here you have the finished pepper and feta Greek dip.
+Now I put it in a sealed container and leave it in the refrigerator until it’s time to set up the savory appetizer buffet.

 Enjoy your meal!